The Psycho-Physiological Effects on the Mind, Body, and Emotions

 Why Copper is Called The 'Emotional Mineral'

-While it's true that copper increases the 'emotional states' of humans, this should not be confused with feelings of love and positivity.
+Again, while it's true that copper increases the 'emotional states' of humans, this should not be confused with feelings of love and positivity.
 Emotions also include depression, anxiety, fear, anger, resentment, etc. Science shows that high levels of bio-unavailable copper trigger those negative emotional states (fear, anger, irritability, etc), while at the same time deadening positive feelings of love.

 "Anyone who becomes highly copper toxic will begin to experience a deadening of his/her feelings."